bnb-chain/bnb-chain.github.io/docs/proxy.md

 **Separate logic and data**

 By using this approach, data will be read from a designated data contract directly.
-This is a rather common approach that is also used outside of Solidity.
+This is a relatively common approach that is also used outside of Solidity.
 One of the main disadvantages of this approach is that you cannot change the interface of contracts external to the entire system, and you cannot add or remove functions.

 **Delegatecall Proxy**